bhushanrane29/Python-Commence/Readme.md

 Just another Readme.
-Personal repository for practice and contemplation.
+Personal repository for practice experimentation and contemplation.